 It is considerably larger than the Bb soprano.
 Instead of a straight barrel, the bass clarinet has a curved metal neck.

-Instead of a short bell, it sports a curved bell which looks similar to a saxophone’s bell.
+Instead of a short bell, it sports a curved bell that looks similar to a saxophone’s bell.
 To support its weight, the bass clarinet has an endpin that rests on the floor.

 Contrabass and Contra-Alto Clarinets